 The Revocable Living Trust is both a life-planning and death-planning document.
-It allows for probate avoidance, one of its greatest benefits, but also provides for management if you become disabled.
+It allows for probate avoidance, one of its greatest benefits, but also provides for asset management if you become disabled.
 This Trust allows for asset management while at the same time providing flexibility for the changes in your life as time progresses.

 One of the biggest benefits is the ability to maximize your estate tax savings.
 This Trust allows the owner to maximize his/her estate tax credit which, for a married couple, thereby reduces estate taxes paid at the death of the spouse.